cognitionIT/PS-NITRO/README.md

 # PS-NITRO
 PowerShell Module for NITRO (REST API) communication with Citrix NetScaler (Automation DevOps)

-I have uploaded the latest version of my PowerShell Module code and the sample scripts used in the Citrix Synergy presentation.
-So YES I have my dev machine hooked on the internet again :-)
+I have uploaded the latest version of my PowerShell Module code and the sample scripts used in the presentations at the PowerShell Conference EU 2017 in Hannover.

-As I am still learning PowerShell every day I will work on creating new PowerShell module (learning all about manifest files now) that will use separate script files for the different NetScaler features.
-This will allow me to more easily work on separate parts of the code and cmdlets and really dig into the NetScaler NITRO configurations.
+As I am still learning how to work with GitHub and PowerShell every day I'm still determining the best way to share my module and demo scripts with you all, so please be patient or give me some feedback/tips/tricks/advice on how to improve my code and repository.

-So have fun with the code and I'm looking forward to any feedback and improvements for the code!
+Haveave fun with the code!

 Cheers,
 Esther